robuedi/redtutorials-laravel-vue/README.md

 ```

 ##### 1 Start the services
-Run the commands inside the root folder of your Laravel project
+Run the following commands inside the root folder of your Laravel project

 ```
 docker-compose build